jnsgruk/firecracker-ubuntu/README.md

 ## TODO

-- [ ] Figure out how to run DHCP on the tap interface
+- [x] Figure out how to run DHCP on a tap interface
+- [ ] Enable the use of standard Ubuntu cloud images
 - [ ] Enable cloud-init support
 - [ ] Add support for customising kernel and rootfs build
 - [ ] Wrap firectl to run VMs in the background